mint-metrics/mojito-website/docs/js-delivery-setup-shared-parameters.md

 sidebar_label: Parameters & shared code
 ---

 Your JS and CSS can have a shared scope within an experiment.
-E.g. two treatment variants might have some stying commonalities.
+E.g. two treatment variants might have some styling commonalities.
 We can reduce repeated code by sharing common elements across variants.

 In the examples below, we'll use the [YAML method](js-delivery-setup-yaml.md).
 However the same keys and methods will work for the [JS method](js-delivery-setup-js.md).